SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at Model Level

-Recent studies target both image and text modalities.
-Zhang~\etal~\cite{MM2022Zhang} propose Co-Attack, jointly perturbing image and text in vision-language pretrained models (VLPs).
-Yang~\etal~\cite{CVPR2024Yang} show that combined attacks on text and images can evade prompt filters and NSFW detectors.
-Similarly, research has explored the transferability of attacks across models.
-Wang~\etal~\cite{Oakland2024Wang} tailor modality consistency and discrepancy features, focusing perturbations on key image regions while altering relevant text.
-Luo~\etal~\cite{ICLR2024Luo} optimize cross-prompt adversarial transferability, adjusting perturbations in text and images to maximize impact.
-Lu~\etal~\cite{ICCV2023Lu} introduce Set-level Guidance Attack (SGA), which maintains adversarial effectiveness across black-box models through alignment-preserving augmentation.
-AnyDoor~\cite{arXiv2024Lu} demonstrates a test-time backdoor attack that activates only when perturbations in both image and text are present, altering training data.
+Misleading attacks deceive multimodal models at inference time by inducing incorrect or manipulated outputs through crafted inputs such as adversarial perturbations, prompt manipulations, or structural alterations.
+From an information-theoretic perspective, these attacks exploit discrepancies between training data and ground truth by pushing inputs into the model’s error zone (Figure~\ref{fig_misleading} in Appendix), thereby degrading effective channel capacity $C$.
+Note that, this error zone is inherent to the model and arises from unavoidable approximation and generalization errors, even in the absence of adversarial manipulation.Existing work broadly falls into two categories: perturbation-based attacks that inject noise ($N\uparrow$) and structure-based attacks that distort or suppress semantic signal ($S\downarrow$).
+Both exploit modality-specific inconsistencies, where certain channels (\eg text) dominate others (\eg images), reducing effective semantic capacity while remaining difficult to detect.

+\textbf{Perturbation-based attacks.} Perturbation-based attacks manipulate predictions by injecting carefully crafted noise, increasing uncertainty ($N\uparrow$) and degrading channel capacity.
+Early work focuses on unimodal perturbations that exploit gradients within a single modality, such as VLAttack~\cite{NeurIPS2023Yin} and white-box attacks targeting CLIP- or BLIP-based models~\cite{ICCVW2023Schlarmann,NeurIPS2023Zhao}.
+Subsequent studies improve stealth, transferability, and cross-model effectiveness~\cite{NeurIPSW2023Dong,LAMPS2024Dou,USENIX2024Zhang}.

+Beyond misclassification, perturbations can induce harmful or unsafe behaviors.
+Carlini~\etal~\cite{NeurIPS2023Carlini} and Qi~\etal~\cite{AAAI2024Qi} show that adversarial images combined with malicious instructions can jailbreak LLMs, with later work extending these attacks to multimodal settings~\cite{arxiv2023Bagdasaryan,arxiv2024Niu,ICML2024Bailey}.
+Other variants target system efficiency, for example by slowing generation~\cite{ICLR2024Gao} or increasing resource consumption~\cite{arxiv2023Baras}.
+Recent attacks jointly perturb multiple modalities.
+Co-Attack~\cite{MM2022Zhang} and Yang~\etal~\cite{CVPR2024Yang} demonstrate that coordinated text-image perturbations evade safety filters more effectively than single-modality attacks.
+Further work optimizes cross-modal consistency, transferability, and persistence~\cite{Oakland2024Wang,ICLR2024Luo,ICCV2023Lu,arXiv2024Lu}, blurring the boundary between adversarial examples and backdoors.
 Together, these indicate that perturbation-based attacks serve diverse adversarial goals, from evading safety checks to degrading efficiency and blurring the lines between traditional attack categories like ``adversarial'' and ``backdoor''.
 We therefore advocate a new taxonomy based on information flows, categorizing attacks by their impact on channel capacity.
 This lens also applies to subsequent attack types discussed in this paper, though we will not repeatedly emphasize it.

 \begin{takeaway}